-Sleep is important for concentration and focus as sleep has restorative effects on the mind.
+Sleep is important for concentration and focus, as sleep has restorative effects on the mind.
 When we sleep out brains are “rewiring”, forming new patterns for the things we’ve learned and storing information.

 Increased Physical Health

 We’ve all experienced the miserable feeling of not getting enough sleep.
 During sleep is when our bodies adjust hormones and heal tissues including the heart and blood vessels.
-Not getting enough sleep is linked to increasing rates of heart disease, kidney disease, high blood pressure, and stroke.
+Not getting enough sleep is linked to increased rates of heart disease, kidney disease, high blood pressure, and stroke.

 It also increases our chances of getting diabetes.
-Sleep affects how bodies reacts to insulin.
+Sleep affects how bodies react to insulin.
 Insulin controls blood sugar levels.
 Sleep deficiency results in a higher than normal blood sugar level, which may increase your risk for diabetes.